ACT Test Prep

 Try to register at least eight weeks in advance.
 The sooner your student registers, the easier it is to get your student’s ideal location.
 Each test date has its own registration deadlines and locations available.

 What is the test's structure?
-The ACT consists of mandatory english, math, and reading section, as well as an optional science and writing section.
+The ACT consists of three mandatory sections: English, math, and reading.
+Optional science and writing sections are also offered.
 Here is a more detailed explanation:

-The English test is a 75-question, 45-minute test, covering mechanics and rhetorical skills.
-The test will contain five different types of prose passages, each one accompanied by multiple-choice test questions.
+The English section is a 50-question, 35-minute test, covering mechanics and rhetorical skills.
+The test will contain five to six different types of prose passages, each one accompanied by multiple-choice test questions.

-The math test is a 60-question, 60-minute test designed to measure the mathematical skills students have typically acquired by the end of their junior year (pre-algebra, algebra I, algebra II, coordinate geometry, plane geometry, and trigonometry.)
+The math section is a 45-question, 50-minute test designed to measure the mathematical skills students have typically acquired by the end of their junior year (pre-algebra, algebra I, algebra II, coordinate geometry, plane geometry, and trigonometry.)
 The questions presented require reasoning skills to solve practical problems in math.
 Students will be allowed to use an approved calculator but will not be required to perform any extensive computations.

-The reading test is a 40-question, 35-minute test that measures reading comprehension.
+The reading section is a 36-question, 40-minute test that measures reading comprehension.
 Students are asked to read several passages and answer questions to show understanding of what might be stated or implied in the passages.
 The test comprises passages that are representative of the reading required in first-year, college-level courses.
 Passages will cover topics in social studies, natural sciences, prose fiction, and the humanities.

-The optional science test is a 40-question, 35-minute test that measures skills required in sciences such as: interpretation, analysis, evaluation, reasoning, and problem solving.
-The test assumes that students have taken three years or more of high school science courses.
-The test presents seven sets of scientific information (graphs, tables, summaries, conflicting view points, etc.), each followed by a number of multiple-choice test questions.
-The question will require a good understanding of the concepts presented and critical analysis of the information presented as to draw conclusions and generalizations.
+The optional science section is a 40-question, 40-minute test that measures skills required in sciences, such as interpretation, analysis, evaluation, reasoning, and problem solving.
+The test assumes that students have taken three years or more of high school science courses; however, these courses are not required to ultimately do well in this section.
+The test presents seven sets of scientific information (graphs, tables, summaries, conflicting viewpoints, etc.), each followed by a number of multiple-choice test questions.
+Most questions in this section will require critical analysis of the information presented.

 How is it scored?
 Each subject (English, math, reading) is scored from 1 to 36, and then the composite score is calculated as an average, with the highest being a 36 overall.
 The scores are rounded to the nearest whole number.
 Fractions less than one-half are rounded down; fractions one-half or more are rounded up.
-Each score is a scale score – which means that is equivalent to all the different forms of the ACT, no matter which test date a test was taken.
-Because the ACT science and essay section is optional, its score does not affect the overall composite score.
+Because the ACT science and essay sections are optional, these scores will not affect the overall composite score unless the student has opted to take them.
+This means it is important for students to research all colleges on their list to determine if a science score is required.
+Most colleges do not require an essay score, so we typically recommend that students opt out of this section to reduce the overall required time and stress load on official test day.

 How many times can I take the test?
 A student can take the test multiple times without penalties.

 What should my student bring to the test?
-Your student should bring an approved calculator, a snack, pencils, his or her ticket, and a picture ID.
-Do not bring a phone
+Your student should bring an approved calculator, a snack, pencils, the testing ticket, and a picture ID.
+Do not bring a phone.

 What is the registration schedule for the current academic year and when should I start preparing?

 Click here to see our testing calendar - where you will see the ACT test dates for the current academic year.
-Call us at least 12 to 15 weeks ahead of a test date to get a diagnosis of what is needed for your particular case and to be able to get you into our schedule.
+Call us at least 12 to 15 weeks ahead of a test date to get a diagnosis of what is needed for your particular case and to ensure eligibility for one of our classes.

 Is the ACT easier than the digital SAT?
 No. However, here's a better question: “Is the ACT easier or better than the digital SAT for me?"
 The best way to determine this is to gain experience with the format and content of each test.